 The outbreak of COVID-19 has negatively impacted the market.
 The sales of electric vehicles in the country were hampered, and the market share of electric vehicles is very low.
 The major reason for the low sales during the year was the strict lockdown measures as economic activities were stopped for a long time.
 In March 2020, it was recorded that the number of charging stations in the country reduced by around 1,087 to 29,233 charging stations.
 The reason for the reduction in charging stations is that electric vehicles account for only one percent of the new cars sold in Japan because the charging stands are not being used very much.
 Some of them are outdated, and others have been removed.

-The number of stations has been growing steadily in Japan since fiscal 2010.
+The high number of plug-in hybrids and the growing demand for battery electric vehicles and their usage in the country significantly boosted the demand for electric vehicle charging stations and increased market opportunities for the industry.
+Further, number of stations has been growing steadily in Japan since fiscal 2010.
 In 2010, there were around 310 charging stations in the country, which increased to more than 30,000 stations in 2021.

-Government Initiatives to Boost Electric Vehicle Sales in the Country
+Government Initiatives to Boost Electric Vehicle Sales to Have Positive Impact on the Market

 Surging carbon emission by the transportation sector has propelled the environmental concern across Japan, which is scrutinized by Japan government by encouraging the adoption of electric vehicles, i.e., HEVs, PHEVs, and BEVs.
 With this, the number of electric vehicles on the road is constantly increasing, which is likely to drive the demand for associated charging infrastructure.